-Lost Money in Y-mABs Therapeut - GuruFocus.com
+Lost Money in Y-mAbs Therapeut - GuruFocus.com

 Y-mAbs Therapeutics, Inc. shares plummeted over 59% on October 31, 2022, after an FDA advisory committee voted against approving the company’s neuroblastoma drug omburtamab on October 28, 2022, according to Marketwatch.
-Previously, shares of Y-mAbs dropped 27% on October 26, 2022, after the FDA posted briefing documents in advance of the vote outlining “significant questions" as to the adequacy and control of the study Y-mAbs submitted regarding omburtamab.
 Gibbs Law Group is investigating a potential Y-mAbs+Therapeutics+%28YMAB%29+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB).

 To speak with an attorney regarding this class action lawsuit investigation, %3Cb%3Eclick+here%3C%2Fb%3E or call (888) 410-2925.